 [LIVE] Compilation of evidence against Agius brothers and associates continues

-Follow us live as the compilation of evidence against brothers Adrian and Robert Agius and their associates Jamie Vella, and George Degiorgio continues
+Follow us live as the compilation of evidence against brothers Adrian and Robert Agius, Jamie Vella and George Degiorgio continues

 The Aguis brothers are facing charges of involvement in two murders, including that of Daphne Caruana Galizia.